-Lawyers owe duties not only to their clients (such as competence, diligence, loyalty and confidentiality), but also to the legal system.
+A lawyer owes duties not only to the lawyer’s clients (such as competence, diligence, loyalty and confidentiality), but also to the legal system.
 Rule 3.1 sets forth the first of several duties owed by lawyer-advocates to the system of justice.

-Lawyers who file frivolous lawsuits, or otherwise make nonmeritorious claims or contentions are typically sanctioned judicially rather than through disciplinary proceedings.
+A lawyer who files frivolous lawsuits, or otherwise makes nonmeritorious claims or contentions are typically sanctioned judicially rather than through disciplinary proceedings.
 See La.
 Code Civ.
 Proc.
 Ann. art.
-863 (2007); Fed.
+863; Fed.
 R. Civ.
 P. 11; Chesire v.
 Air Methods Corp., No. 3:15-0933, 2016 WL 6471235, at *1, 6-8 (W.D.
 La.
 Nov.
-1, 2016) (imposing sanction for improperly threatening to expose confidential information to gain leverage in settlement talks).
+1, 2016) (imposing sanction for improperly threatening to expose confidential information to gain leverage in settlement talks); see also Moses v.
+Edwards, 6:21-CV-00450, 2021 WL 1812190, at *1-2 (W.D.
+La.
+Mar.
+31, 2021) (cautioning lawyer to consider his obligations under Rule 3.1 after filing several frivolous cases).
 However, some Louisiana lawyers have been disciplined for filing wholly meritless lawsuits.
-See, e.g., In re Harvin, 117 So.
+See, e.g., In re Nelson, 295 So.
+3d 922 (La.
+2020) (suspending lawyer for one year for filing frivolous motions to recuse judges); In re Parker, 280 So.
+3d 569 (La.
+2019) (suspending lawyer for six months for filing several frivolous recusal motions in an attempt to “buy time” in a case); In re Williams-Bensaadat, 181 So.
+3d 684, 691-92 (La.
+2015) (suspending lawyer for instituting a lawsuit against a former client instead of endorsing a settlement check and resolving fee dispute through concursus proceeding); In re Harvin, 117 So.
 3d 907, 913 (La.
 2013) (suspending lawyer for 30 days for causing unnecessary litigation when the lawyer filed notice of lis pendens for client who had no claim to the property in question).
 In re Cook, 932 So.
 2d 669, 676 (La.
 2006) (disciplining lawyer for filing “repetitive and unwarranted pleadings” and making “frivolous and harassing claims for discovery”); In re Zohdy, 892 So.
 2d 1277 (La.
 2005) (suspending lawyer for six months for, among other offenses, unjustifiably obstructing a class action lawsuit); In re Stratton, 869 So.
 2d 794 (La.
 2004) (suspending lawyer for three years for filing frivolous lawsuit “designed to harass” former secretary); In re Hackett, 701 So.
 2d 920 (La.
 1997) (reprimanding lawyer for filing meritless motion to dissolve temporary restraining order); In re Caulfield, 683 So.
 2d 714 (La.
 1996) (disbarring a lawyer for staging fake automobile accident to defraud rental car company); In re Forman, 634 So.
 2d 330 (La.
-1994) ( suspending a lawyer for six months for filing frivolous fee-collection lawsuit); In re Williams-Bensaadat, 181 So.
-3d 684, 691-92 (La.
-2015) (suspending lawyer for instituting a lawsuit against a former client instead of endorsing a settlement check and resolving fee dispute through concursus proceeding).
-Lawyers have also been disciplined for vexatious litigation conduct.
+1994) (suspending a lawyer for six months for filing frivolous fee-collection lawsuit).
+A lawyer can also be disciplined for vexatious litigation conduct.
 See, e.g., In re DuBarry, 814 So.
 2d 1273 (La.
-2002); see also In re Lester, 20 So.3d 735 (La.
-2010) (disbarring lawyer for engaging in “frivolous and vexatious litigation,” among other rule violations).
+2002); see also In re Lester, 133 So.3d 1248 (La.
+2014) (disbarring lawyer for engaging in “frivolous and vexatious litigation,” among other rule violations).